-Positive revenue adjustments for achievement of performance standards related to achievement of clean energy goals, safety and other matters.
+Other revenue adjustments represent positive revenue adjustments, positive incentives, and earnings adjustments mechanisms for achievement of performance standards related to achievement of clean energy goals, safety and other matters.

 Net utility plant reconciliations that require deferral as a regulatory liability of the revenue requirement impact of the amount, if any, by which actual average net utility plant balances are less than amounts reflected in rates.
 There is generally no symmetric mechanism if actual average net utility plant balances are more than amounts reflected in rates.